davidtrattnig/opencms-workflow2/readme.txt

    	   		"com.bearingpoint.opencms.workflow2.cms.CmsMirPrBelongsToOtherInvisible"

-   	   	  This rule deactives the regarding context menu items if the refering resource doesn't belong to the current project.
+   	   	  This rule deactivates the regarding context menu items if the refering resource doesn't belong to the current project.

    	   	  For example this type of rule would be